ros-navigation/docs.nav2.org/docs/getting_started/navigation_concepts/navigation_servers.md

 - Dumb robot; smart centralized dispatcher
 - Smart robot; dumb centralized dispatcher

 In the first, the `nav2_waypoint_follower` is fully sufficient to create a production-grade on-robot solution.
-Since the autonomy system / dispatcher is taking into account things like the robot’s pose, battery level, current task, and more when assigning tasks, the application on the robot just needs to worry about the task at hand and not the other complexities of the system to complete the requested task.
+Since the autonomy system / dispatcher is taking into account things like the robot's pose, battery level, current task, and more when assigning tasks, the application on the robot just needs to worry about the task at hand and not the other complexities of the system to complete the requested task.
 In this situation, you should think of a request to the waypoint follower as 1 unit of work (e.g. 1 pick in a warehouse, 1 security patrole loop, 1 aisle, etc) to do a task and then return to the dispatcher for the next task or request to recharge.
 In this school of thought, the waypoint following application is just one step above navigation and below the system autonomy application.

 In the second, the `nav2_waypoint_follower` is a nice sample application / proof of concept, but you really need your waypoint following / autonomy system on the robot to carry more weight in making a robust solution.
 In this case, you should use the `nav2_behavior_tree` package to create a custom application-level behavior tree using navigation to complete the task.
 This can include subtrees like checking for the charge status mid-task for returning to dock or handling more than 1 unit of work in a more complex task.
 Soon, there will be a `nav2_bt_waypoint_follower` (name subject to adjustment) that will allow you to create this application more easily.
 In this school of thought, the waypoint following application is more closely tied to the system autonomy, or in many cases, is the system autonomy.